damienaicheh/PipelinesFundamentals/hol/02-staged-deployments.md

 ![Manual run](assets/manual-trigger.png)

-You can skip the production deployment by check or not the checkbox directly.
+You can skip the production deployment by checking or not the checkbox directly.

 Then at first launch, you will see a section to review the permissions to access the `Production` environment first.
 Approve this environment and when you will arrive to the production stage if you haven't skip it you will receive a notification to approve it or not:

 ![Approval review](assets/approval-review.png)